megareach/docsmegareachxyz/README.md

 ## Welcome to MegaReach - The Ultimate Social Growth Platform

-MegaReach is a revolutionary AI-powered social media growth and engagement platform built on MegaETH blockchain.
-We combine cutting-edge AI technology with automated engagement tools to help users, brands, and creators maximize their social presence and monetization opportunities.
+MegaReach is a social media growth and engagement platform built on MegaETH blockchain.
+We combine LLM reasoning  with  engagement tools to help users, brands, and creators maximize their social presence and monetization opportunities.

 ## Quick Navigation